Rafael-BL/lttng-dynamic-instrumentation/README.md

 	} u;
 };
 </pre>

-This structure describe a field.
-In this implementation, the name and the type are useful.
-In our exmaple, we would have a field of type 32 bits and 8 bits integer.
+This structure describes a field.
+In this implementation, the name and type are useful.
+In our example, we would have a fields of type 32- and 8-bit integers.

 <pre>
 struct lttng_event_di_field {
 	const char *name;